naturalis/mebioda/doc/week1/w1p1/w1p1_mebarcoding.md

 --otutabout CP.otutab.txt
 ```

-- --cluster_size: sorts sequences by decreasing abundance before
+- `--cluster_size`: sorts sequences by decreasing abundance before
     clustering.
-- --id: reject the sequence match if the pairwise identity is lower than 0.97
+- `--id`: reject the sequence match if the pairwise identity is lower than 0.97
-- --fasta_width: Fasta files produced by vsearch are wrapped (sequences are written on lines of integer
+- `--fasta_width`: Fasta files produced by vsearch are wrapped (sequences are written on lines of integer
     nucleotides, 80 by default).
 To eliminate the wrapping, the value is set to zero.
-- --centroids: The centroid is the sequence that seeded the cluster (i.e. the first sequence of the cluster).
+- `--centroids`: The centroid is the sequence that seeded the cluster (i.e. the first sequence of the cluster).
-- --otutabout: Output an OTU table in the classic tab-separated plain text format as a matrix containing
+- `--otutabout`: Output an OTU table in the classic tab-separated plain text format as a matrix containing
 the abundances of the OTUs in the different samples.